juju/docs/src/en/config-joyent.md

-**Note:** During intial setup if you are having issues deploying charms contact Joyent support @ [https://help.joyent.com/home](https://help.joyent.com/home) to validate your account is enabled provision virtual machines.
+**Note:** During intial setup if you are having issues deploying charms contact Joyent support @ [https://help.joyent.com/home](https://help.joyent.com/home) to validate your account is enabled to provision virtual machines.